 It took us two years to save the money, but in 1997 we bought our first roaster and inventory of green coffee.
 This would surely make all the difference in the world.
 Now I could finally return to focus on my photography career because there would finally be great coffee in Topeka.

 Instead, I spent the next two years fascinated and intrigued by the coffee I was roasting.
 Exploring and educating myself on what was required to roast great coffee had made me passionate about the process.
-At one point, the cost of the inventory I used nearly put us out of business.
 Once again we tried our coffee as if we were tasting it for the first time and compared our brew to what was offered by other local and national competitors.
 I know this sounds crazy, but it still wasn’t good enough.
 Not that it was bad, it was every bit as good as the other roasters.
 But it wasn’t spectacular in sweetness or balance.
 Not yet; we still didn’t have the answer.
-That’s when I realized I needed to learn a lot more, ask more questions and seek better answers.
+That’s when I realized I needed to learn a lot more, ask more questions, and seek better answers.

 I found the answer in 2001 while touring the coffee producing regions of Guatemala on a junket with the Specialty Coffee Association of America.
 In fact, the overly simple answer hit me like a ton of bricks: The coffee we got out of our roaster would never be any better than the coffee we put in our roaster.